 These reviews are meant to expose readers to different products and services available in our space for those who are researching and have an interest in learning about different products and technology our industry has to offer.
 Outside of trade shows and conferences, this information is severely limited, and it’s hard for practitioners to really get a sense of what is available especially with the white papers and top vendors lists which are also paid for opportunities .

 The reviews are written by me and are normally 250-500 words, written twice a month.
-I attend what is typically an hour-long demo with the vendor, just like the HR practitioner would.
+I attend what is typically an hour-long demo with the vendor, just like the HR practitioner/analyst would.
 I ask questions tapping into the HR and Recruiting practitioner psyche.
 These reviews are paid opportunities for the time spent to research and write a review.
 I offer these vendors the opportunity to include up to two screenshots or photos, as well as two links contained within the post, but that’s where their control ends.
-Not all paid reviews are nice ones, but I tend to want to work with vendors I like, know, and trust.

 My Promise to You

 More importantly, I am committed to being transparent in my disclosure of paid relationships and make sure to include a disclosure statement, as directed by the FTC, at the end of the blog post.
 This is to let you know if I received a free product, compensation, or have a business relationship with the company that has the product I’m reviewing or writing about.
 All bloggers in the US are required to disclose this relationship but more importantly, I believe that all bloggers, even those outside of the US, should disclose out of ethics.
 It’s just the right thing to do for you.